-Understand how industries shift so you know where to exert power during recruitment negotiations.
+Understand trends so you know how to exert power during recruitment negotiations.
 In sectors of high unemployment, job seeker financial needs will be sacrificed for business profitability and sustainability.

 If you look for jobs in industries that show least growth – you will be more open to an aggressive recruitment strategy that tries to undermine your value in a struggling sector.

-If you respond to a job ad for a company in a top performing industry and the salary information is withheld – it’s because their success has made them greedy.
-They withhold information and want to dominate you during a negotiation.
+If you respond to a job ad for a company that withholds the salary information in an advert you must be aware that they do this to dominate you during a negotiation.

-Section 23 of the Constitution is an embodiment of fundamental labour rights.
+Section 23 of the Constitution refers to our fundamental labour rights.
 Section 23(1) reads as follows: “(1) Everyone has the right to fair labour practices.”

 Market Related Salary

-Poor performing industries are likely to drive market related salaries down.
 A ‘market related salary’ is based on what you are prepared to accept.
-If an applicant accepts a low wage they reduce the value of the market rate.
+If an applicant accepts a low wage they push the market rate down.

 Struggling sectors cannot afford to pay competitive rates so you must decide if you want to help save the sector by working for a low wage or if you want to acquire new skills and seek employment elsewhere.